 After the fallout from the Hayne royal commission, consumer trust in banks is at an all-time low.
 As big tech companies like Apple raise the bar and start rolling out their own ideas of what financial products should look like, consumers are looking to their bank expectantly and asking them to step up to the proverbial plate.

-In a bid to encourage innovation and increase competition in the finance industry, the Australian government is set to introduce open banking, as part of the Consumer Data Right scheme (CDR).
+In a bid to encourage innovation and increase competition in the finance industry, the Australian government is set to introduce open banking, also known as API banking, as part of the Consumer Data Right scheme (CDR).

 The issue of who owns a consumer’s data has always been a bit of a grey area, so in early 2017, the Productivity Commission released a report recommending the federal government introduce a CDR to “improve consumer control over the data which businesses hold about consumers’ use of their products and services”.